golang/proposal/README.md

 The proposal process should be used for any notable change or addition to the language, libraries and tools.
+“Notable” includes API changes in the main repo and all golang.org/x repos, as well as command-line changes to the `go` command.
+It also includes visible behavior changes in existing functionality.
 Since proposals begin (and will often end) with the filing of an issue, even small changes can go through the proposal process if appropriate.
 Deciding what is appropriate is matter of judgment we will refine through experience.
 If in doubt, file a proposal.

+There is a short list of changes that are typically not in scope for the proposal process:

+- Making API changes in internal packages, since those APIs are not publicly visible.
+- Making API or command-line changes in golang.org/x/build, since that is code to run the Go project, not for users to import and depend on.
+- Adding new system call numbers or direct system call wrappers (`//sys` lines) in golang.org/x/sys.
+- Adding new C-equivalent data structures to support those system calls.

+Again, if in doubt, file a proposal.

 ### Compatibility